maros/Zway-Astronomy/README.md

 *    metrics:nightEnd: Night ends.
 Morning astronomical twilight starts
 *    metrics:nauticalDawn: Morning nautical twilight starts)
 *    metrics:dawn: Morning nautical twilight ends, morning civil twilight starts

-All metrics except azimuth and altitude are stored as JavaScript Date objects, and may lay in the past since they are only calculated for the current day.
+*    metrics:trend: 'rise' or 'set'

+All metrics except azimuth, altitude and trend are stored as JavaScript Date objects, and may lay in the past since they are only calculated for the current day.
 The device icon indicates day/night.

 If createAzimuthDevice config is enabled, then a second virtual device will be created.